 Loma Linda University School of Medicine’s Senior Awards Banquet is a time to reflect and honor graduating medical students.
 Award recipients were recognized for high achievement in academics, leadership and research.

-The 2024 Senior Awards Banquet was held on May 22, 2024 in Wong Kerlee International Conference Center.
+The 2024 Senior Awards Banquet was held on May 22 in the Wong Kerlee International Conference Center.

 President's Award